Fliplet/fliplet-widget-file-manager/fl-table/README.md

-# FlTable
+# Fliplet.UI.Table

-FlTable is a powerful and flexible table component that provides features like sorting, searching, pagination, row selection, expandable rows, and custom rendering capabilities.
+Fliplet.UI.Table is a powerful and flexible table component that provides features like sorting, searching, pagination, row selection, expandable rows, and custom rendering capabilities.

 ## Installation